Trigger Finger or Thumb

 What is a Trigger Finger/Thumb?

 Formally known as stenosing tenosynovitis, if you find a finger a thumb stuck in a bent position, this is termed as a trigger finger or thumb.
-Trigger finger is commonly caused by repetitive or forceful use of the fingers or thumb and can be related to your occupation where gripping or grasping is necessary.
+Trigger finger is a condition that makes your fingers or thumbs difficult to move, and is commonly caused by repetitive or forceful use of the fingers or thumb and can be related to your occupation where gripping or grasping is necessary.

-Trigger finger is associated with medical conditions such as diabetes, gout, and osteoarthritis, and is more common in women than men.
+Trigger finger is more common in women above the age of 50 and is associated with medical conditions such as diabetes, gout, and osteoarthritis, and is more common in women than men.
 The thumb or middle or ring finger is usually affected and more than one finger can be affected at the same time.

 What are the symptoms of a Trigger Finger/Thumb?